 There’s something very special about getting a homemade gift.
 The fact that someone put lots of time, thought and effort into making a unique gift, just for you, makes you feel all warm and fuzzy inside.
 As much as people like to receive these gifts, crafty folks like to make them.
 It’s a lot of fun and very rewarding too!

 Inshalah, you might consider making a few homemade Eid gifts for your friends and family this year.
 I have a few ideas for simple gifts that you and your children can make.
 The first one that I would like to share with you is hijab pins.
 There are many tutorials on line for making hijab pins, but I’ve simplified mine quite a bit.
-I came up with this style a few years ago when I began selling hijab pins on my etsy shop.
-They are easy, very inexpensive to make and they make great gifts as well.
+I came up with this style a few years ago when I began selling hijab pins in my etsy shop.
+They are easy, very inexpensive to make and they make great gifts!

 You can use silk flowers with stems or you can use the flowers that come in a pack without stems.
 If you are using silk flowers with stems, simply clip the flowers off the stems using your wire cutter.
 Pull the green base off the back and clip the stem completely off, as seen in the above photo.
 Cut out a small circle of felt, just large enough to cover the circular part of the pins.